Search underway for En Market suspect in Aiken

-AIKEN, SC (WFXG) - The Aiken County Sheriff’s Office and Aiken Department of Public Safety are currently searching for a suspect connected to the Tuesday shooting of an En Market clerk.
+AIKEN, SC (WFXG) - The Aiken County Sheriff’s Office is currently searching for a suspect connected to the Tuesday shooting of an En Market clerk.

 There is currently a helicopter flying over the area as it is still believed Council is in the area.